zikada/pychess/README.md

 ### This program is licensed under the GPLv3. ###

 # PyChess
-A CLI-based chess game using the Stockfish engine.
+A CLI-based chess game using the Stockfish chess engine.